11 Submitting coursework, assessments and feedback

 The following sanctions apply to assignments throughout the School of English and Creative Arts submitted after the deadline:

-Two points deducted per day including weekends and bank holidays with work not able to be accepted past 14 days late even with a medical certificate or other documentation without a deferral from College Office.
+Two percentage points deducted per day including weekends and bank holidays with work not able to be accepted past 14 days late even with a medical certificate or other documentation without a deferral from College Office.

 Deadlines for weekly formative coursework do not carry a formal penalty as this work is not formally graded.
 However, if you do not submit formative coursework you will not receive any feedback and will you find improving more difficult.
 Practical class convenors will normally not mark work submitted after the deadline, save for exceptional circumstances.